-30. TSCM inspections and testing on Australian Defence Force platforms are conducted on a needs basis with consultation from DS&VS and ASD DIS.
-As a Control Implementer, if the Unit Commander has a concern with or requires advice on audio-security, the DS&VS TSCM can be contacted directly or through the Service Security Adviser.
+30. TSCM inspections and testing on Australian Defence Force platforms are conducted on a needs basis with consultation from DS and ASD DIS.
+As a Control Implementer, if the Unit Commander has a concern with or requires advice on audio-security, DS TSCM can be contacted directly or through the Service Security Adviser.